You may have guessed it already, but we really love Melbourne and everything it has to offer.

 We’ve mentioned it several times but earning a lot more money than you’re used to earning is a great additional bonus to your working holiday.

 I’ve used bars and cafes as there’s a lot of them, Melbourne has a healthy snobbery towards hospitality.
-It is self-proclaimed coffee capital of the world and is obsessed with café culture.
+It is the self-proclaimed coffee capital of the world and is obsessed with café culture.
 It’s where the finest chefs in the world have brought their restaurants (Heston Blumenthal, Shannon Bennett, Nobu Matsuhisa).
 On top of that every back laneway door reveals another bar with another quirky difference, with cocktails being a theme prevailing more often than.
 If you want a job in hospitality then you’re in the right place.

 Melbourne’s in the middle of a boom, meaning trade work is easy to come by.
 Want to work in retail?
 No worries, this is a City in love with shopping!

 If you fancy something more office based then that’s fine too.
-This is a global City with young professionals working in every aspect of office life, recruitment, IT, Consultancy, Journalism, you name it, Melbourne has and opening in it.
+This is a global City with young professionals working in every aspect of office life, recruitment, IT, Consultancy, Journalism, you name it, Melbourne has an opening in it.

 If you’re English speaking and a teacher in your home country then you could even land teaching work here.